ColinKennedy/ways/docs/context_advanced.rst

             uses:
                 - foo/bar

-Appending with an absolute plugin is much simpler
+Appending with an absolute plugin is much simpler.

 .. code-block :: yaml